-The Company has adopted an ADP Retirement Services prototype plan which has been approved by the Internal Revenue Service for use by employers as a qualified plan.
+Effective January 1, 2013, the Company adopted a T. Rowe Price prototype plan which has been approved by the Internal Revenue Service for use by employers as a qualified plan.
+Prior to January 1, 2013, the Plan was covered under an ADP Retirement Services prototype plan.
 Once qualified, the Plan is required to operate in conformity with the Code to maintain its qualification.
 Management believes the Plan is being operated in compliance with the applicable requirements of the Code and, therefore, believes that the Plan is qualified and the related trust is tax exempt.

-GAAP requires Plan management to evaluate tax positions taken by the Plan and recognize a tax liability (or asset) if the Plan has taken an uncertain position that more likely than not would not be sustained upon examination by the Internal Revenue Service.
-The Plan administrator has analyzed the tax positions taken by the Plan and has concluded that, as of December 31, 2012, there are no uncertain positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the financial statements.
+U.S. GAAP requires Plan management to evaluate tax positions taken by the Plan and recognize a tax liability (or asset) if the Plan has taken an uncertain position that more likely than not would not be sustained upon examination by the Internal Revenue Service.
+The Plan administrator has analyzed the tax positions taken by the Plan and has concluded that, as of December 31, 2013, there are no uncertain positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the financial statements.
 The Plan is subject to routine audits by taxing jurisdictions; however, there are currently no audits for any tax periods in progress.
-The Plan administrator believes it is no longer subject to income tax examination for years prior to 2009.
+The Plan administrator believes it is no longer subject to income tax examination for years prior to 2010.